(1) These procedures are intended to give effect to the uniform implementation of the Performance Management, Development and Review (PMDR) Policy.

-(11) Following the formal PMDR discussion, an agreed PMDR report is prepared, including:
+(11) Following the formal PMDR discussion, an agreed PMDR plan is prepared, including:

-(12) In preparing the PMDR report, supervisors should be aware of the link between the PMDR process, the Rewards Program for Professional Employees, incremental progression and the procedures for managing unsatisfactory performance.
+(12) In preparing the PMDR plan, supervisors should be aware of the link between the PMDR process, the Rewards Program for Professional Employees, incremental progression and the procedures for managing unsatisfactory performance.

-(13) The employee must be provided with a copy of the supervisor's signed report and be given the opportunity to sign the original report and attach any comments.
-Should the employee not sign the report the matter will be referred to the relevant Executive Member.
+(13) The employee must be provided with a copy of the supervisor's signed plan and be given the opportunity to sign the original plan and attach any comments.
+Should the employee not sign the plan the matter will be referred to the relevant Executive Member.
 If the Executive Member is the supervisor, the matter will be referred to the Vice Chancellor.